WinterWinds-Robotics/rusttak/README.md

 6. Webserver =
 7.

-# Instructions for setting up FreeTakServer on a brand new Ubuntu 20.04 server.
+# Instructions for ensuring that you have Python3.8 on a brand new Ubuntu 20.04 server.

 first we will ensure that when the freetakserver script called python3 it resolves to python3.8.
 I intend to use pyenv in the future or docker. sudo apt update